Chen-Tianao/my-academic-page/content/post/庆峰杯/index.md

 subtitle: Achieved good results in the Innovation and Entrepreneurship Competition of University of Science and Technology of China

 # Summary for listings and search engines
-summary: Fire Extinguishment Microcapsules won the Honorable mention prize in the Qingfeng Cup, the Innovation and Entrepreneurship Competition of University of Science and Technology of China.
+summary: Fire-Extinguishing Microcapsules won the Honorable mention prize in the Qingfeng Cup, the Innovation and Entrepreneurship Competition of University of Science and Technology of China.

 # Link this post with a project
 projects: []